Questions & answers about treatment in the ERCM

 What is radiosurgery?

-Radiosurgery is the high-precision and high-dose irradiation of a precisely defined target volume (tumor).
-It is usually carried out in a session of about 30 minutes.
-Radiosurgical treatment treats tumors in the head or body.
-The tumor cells are killed with this method.
+Radiosurgery is the high-precision, high-dose irradiation of a precisely defined target volume (tumor).
+It is usually performed in a session that lasts about 30 minutes.
+Radiosurgery is used to treat tumors in the head or body.
+It kills the tumor cells.

 2